Shares of Citrix Systems Rank the Highest in Terms of Debt to Equity Ratio in the Application Software Industry (CTXS, ADSK, AVYA, BLKB, HUBS) | Comtex SmarTrend

 Below are the three companies in the Application Software industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Citrix Systems ranks highest with a a debt to equity ratio of 214.4.
-Autodesk Inc is next with a a debt to equity ratio of 203.2.
+Following is Autodesk Inc with a a debt to equity ratio of 203.2.
 Avaya Holdings Corp. ranks third highest with a a debt to equity ratio of 152.4.

 Blackbaud Inc follows with a a debt to equity ratio of 142.8, and Hubspot Inc rounds out the top five with a a debt to equity ratio of 141.9.